 1. Deceased's Name

 JAMES MICHAEL BROWN

 2. Lot on Plan Description Title Reference

 LOT 1 ON RP145344 16561151

-3. Interest held by deceased
+3. Interest held by deceased FEE SIMPLE

-FEE SIMPLE

 4. Applicant Given Names Sur name

-HELEN PETRA BR ROWN
+HELEN PETRA BR OWN

-Postal address of the applicant: 11 HARE (for service of notices, including rates) STREET, CARINA QI LD 4152
+Postal address of the applicant: 11 HARE S (for service of notices, including rates) STREET, CARINA QI D 4152

-5 .
-Document(s) deposited
+5. Document(s) deposited

-riginal last will ffice copy of Death Certificate issued by the Registry o f Births.
-Deaths &)

-arriages (Qld) or equivalent evidence from another stat) of the deceased

-1 la thraugh/dalata if act anniliashia)

-le through/delete if not applicable Queensland recognised grant is a grant of probate or letters of adm ninistration (within the mean ing of the British Probates Act 1898) from any

-Α ustralian state or territory, New Zealand or The United Kingdom of G Great Britain and Northern Ir eland.
+O Ma rul a riginal last will ffice copy of Death Certificate issued by the Registry of arriages (Qld) or equivalent evidence from another state e through/delete if not applicable Queensland recognised grant is a grant of probate or letters of admirustralian state or territory, New Zealand or The United Kingdom of Grant is a grant of probate or letters of admirustralian state or territory, New Zealand or The United Kingdom of Grant is a grant of probate or letters of admirustralian state or territory, New Zealand or The United Kingdom of Grant is a grant of probate or letters of admirustralian state or territory, New Zealand or The United Kingdom of Grant is a grant of probate or letters of admirustralian state or territory. or country istration (within the mean

-Tra nsmission applications by a personal representative, with a Grant in Queensland or a Queensla nd recognised grant, are to be on a Form 5.
+Tra nsmission applications by a personal representative, with a Grant in C ueensland or a Queensla nd recognised grant, are to be on a Form 5.

-6. Request

-accordance with the particulars disclosed in the attache uested that the applicant be registered as

-DIO prietor of the above interest in the land as personal rep nesentative.

-Witnessing officer must be aware of his/her ob ligations under secti on 162 of the Land Title Act 1994
+Request accordance with the particulars disclosed in the attached prietor of the above interest in the land as personal representations.
+Witnessing officer must be aware of his/her obligations are required for each applications evidence that they are the person entitled to sign esentative. gations under sections. ant.
+Signatories are on 162 of the Land Title Act 1994 to provide to the witness,

-Separate executions are required for each applied

-evidence that they are the person entitled to sig n the instrument (inc cluding proof of identity).

-signature
+signature •

 full name J E Phelps JOHN ERIC PHELPS

-qualification 20/07/2021 JOHN ERIC PHELPS

-nessing Officer Execution Date Applicant's or Solicitor's Signature
+Wit nessing Officer 20/07/2021 Execution Date Applicant's or Solicitor's Signature

 signature

 full name

-qualification 1 1

-nessing Officer Execution Date Applicant's or Solicitor's Signature
+qualification / / Execution Date Applicant's or Solicitor's Signature

+(Wit nessing officer must be in accordance with Schedule 1 Note: A Solici tor is required to print full name if signing on behalf